gyscos/farmview/Readme.md

     iface = "eno1"
 ```

-Retrieving network speeds requires "ifstat" to be installed on the target machines, but everything else will keep working if it's missing.
+Optional dependencies to be installed on the systems:

+* `ifstat` for network speeds
+* `ipmitool` for power consumption